newchuyalong/libgdx-learning/Texture-packer.md

 TexturePacker is based on [the maximal rectangles algorithm](http://clb.demon.fi/projects/even-more-rectangle-bin-packing).
 It also does brute force, packing various ways at various sizes and then choosing the most efficient result.

-Note the latest version of the libgdx texture packer is the class `TexturePacker2`.
-The [https://code.google.com/p/libgdx/wiki/DeprecatedTexturePacker TexturePacker] class is deprecated.
+_Note the latest version of the libgdx texture packer is the class `TexturePacker2`.
+The `TexturePacker` class is deprecated._

-# fixme: what should i do with the above?

 ## <a id="Running_TexturePacker2"></a>Running TexturePacker2 ##